OpenKnowledgeMaps/Headstart/doc/README.md

 See [Getting Started](../README.md#getting-started) for a minimal working example.

+See [Installing and configuring the server](server_config.md) for instructions on how to install and configure the server.

 ## Input Data Format

 Each input dataset consists of 12 entries per document.